Leading risk management software developer IsoMetrix launches pioneering ESG application

 It also comprises multiple useful functionalities designed to significantly assist ESG professionals.
 These include, but are not limited to, the ability to track ESG standards via the Indicators Library, the housing of pre-defined question sets and other content aligned with GRI, SASB, WEF, and TCFD standards, full audit tracking, built-in collaboration features, and the availability of 'intelligent' assistants such as a data validation engine, and a separate calculation engine.

-For more information, interested parties can contact one of IsoMetrix’s regional sales teams or visit www.isometrix.com/lumina
+For more information, interested parties can contact one of IsoMetrix’s regional sales teams or visit www.isometrix.com/lumina.
+Para Español: https://www.isometrix.com/es/contact-us, o visitar www.isometrix.com/es/lumina.

 About IsoMetrix

-IsoMetrix is an award-winning risk management software developer, providing state-of-the-art solutions for EHS, ESG and GRC management.
-For over 25 years, global companies have trusted IsoMetrix to manage their environmental, health, safety, and sustainability risks.
+For more than 25 years companies around the world have trusted IsoMetrix to manage their business sustainability risks.

-IsoMetrix believes that proper management of governance, risk and compliance provides powerful and wide-reaching benefits.
-It is good for our planet, and the people and communities we work and live with.
-It also leads to more profitable and resilient businesses.
-In helping our customers to do good, we also help them do well.

-With offices in the USA, Canada, UK, Australia, and South Africa, we are well-positioned to provide international companies with support across the globe.
+IsoMetrix offers cutting-edge solutions for the integrated management of risks associated with Compliance, Occupational Health and Safety, and Community Relations.
+This ensures effective corporate governance and that up-to-date information is available for reporting and compliance with authorities and other bodies associated with ESG, EHS and GRC.

 Press Contact